Field Data Replication (FDR)

 FDR and Random Testing

-With FDR, there is no need to approximate the field environment, and it can be useful in many situations.
-However, this test development method does not replace random vibration testing.
-As the replicated waveform is the same as the field data, it doesn’t capture potential variability.
-FDR provides a representation of one instance in the environment while a random test provides a statistical average.
-A clear example is provided in “What is Random Vibration Testing?”:
+With FDR, there is no need to approximate the field environment, and it is useful in many situations.
+However, this test method does not replace random vibration testing.
+As the replicated waveform is identical to the field data, it doesn’t capture potential variability.
+FDR provides a representation of one instance in the environment, while a random test provides a statistical average.
+As stated in “What is Random Vibration Testing?”:

 “Where FDR might exactly capture what one driver experiences while driving a prescribed route, random represents the average of thousands of different drivers trying to follow the same course.”